Rackspace Cloud Monitoring Checks and Alarms

 - Alarm options trigger a notification when a check fails.

 The checks are defined below.
 For the official definitions, see the Cloud Monitoring Developer's guide Appendix B: Available Check Types and Fields.
 Please note, only those checks listed below are available through the control panel.
 Checks not available in the control panel are noted.

 Remote checks are performed from multiple zones.
 Default zones can be changed.

-- HTTP check: This check monitors the URL or IP you choose for specific HTML status codes or for text in the body of the page (body match).
+- HTTP check: This check monitors the URL or IP you choose for specific HTTP status codes or for text in the body of the page (body match).